bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 16. To do
 =======

-This guide is just a startup.
+This guide is under testing.
 Your suggestions are always welcomed.

 Some of this guide's needs might be: